joashc/blog/posts/2016-04-02-metropolis.md

 In theory, all we've done is divide and multiply by \\(q(\\theta)\\); it shouldn't really matter what \\(q(\\theta)\\) is[^sing].
 But now, instead of trying to draw samples from \\(\\pi(\\theta)\\), we can draw them from \\(q(\\theta)\\), which *can* be some distribution that's easy to sample from.
 We can think of this as sampling from \\(q(\\theta)\\), and correcting the sample by multiplying by its importance weight, given by:

-[^sing]: Provided we didn't introduce any singularities
+[^sing]: Provided we didn't introduce any singularities.

 $$w(\theta) = \dfrac{P(D\vert \theta)P(\theta)}{q(\theta)}$$